rust-lang/rust-wiki-backup/Note-style-guide.md

 - extension traits: XUtil?
 When do you prefer default methods to extensions?
 - avoid words with suffixes (able, etc). try to use transitive verbs, nouns, and then adjectives in that order

-# Privacy

-* Avoid (`pub impl Type { ... }`).
-Instead mark the individual methods public.
-This allows a reader to immediately tell which methods are public at a glance.

 # Function declarations

 Wrapped functions: